 - scheduling-A SchedulingParameters object which will be associated with the constructed instance.
 When null, and the creator is not an instance of Schedulable, a SchedulingParameters object is created which has the default SchedulingParameters for the scheduler associated with the current thread.
 When null, and the creator is a schedulable object, the SchedulingParameters are inherited from the current schedulable (a new SchedulingParameters object is cloned). - release-A ReleaseParameters object which will be associated with the constructed instance.
 When null, this will have default ReleaseParameters for the BAEH's scheduler. - memory-A MemoryParameters object which will be associated with the constructed instance.
 When null, this will have no MemoryParameters and the handler can access the heap. - area-The MemoryArea for this.
 When null, the memory area will be that of the current thread/schedulable. - group-A SchedulingGroup object which will be associated with the constructed instance.
 When null, this will not be associated with any scheduling group. - config-The ConfigurationParameters associated with this, and possibly other instances of Schedulable.
-When config is null, this BoundAsyncEventHandler will reserve no space for preallocated exceptions and implementation-specific values will be set to their implementation-defined defaults. - logic-The LongConsumer object whose accept() method is executed by AsyncLongEventHandler.handleAsyncEvent(long).
+When config is null, this BoundAsyncEventHandler will reserve no space for preallocated exceptions and implementationspecific values will be set to their implementation-defined defaults.

+logic-The LongConsumer object whose accept() method is executed by AsyncLongEventHandler.handleAsyncEvent(long).
 When null, the default handleAsyncEvent(long) method invokes nothing.

-- IllegalRealtimeArgumentException-when mayUseHeap in memory is true and logic, any parameter object, or this is in heap memory.
-Also when noheap is true and area is heap memory. - IllegalAssignmentError-when the new AsyncEventHandler instance cannot hold a reference to non-null values of scheduling release memory and group, or when those parameters cannot hold a reference to the new AsyncEventHandler.
-Also when the new AsyncEventHandler instance cannot hold a reference to non-null values of area and logic.
+- IllegalRealtimeArgumentException-when config is of type javax.realtime. memory.ScopedConfigurationParameters and logic, any parameter object, or this is in heap memory. - IllegalAssignmentError-when the new AsyncEventHandler instance cannot hold a reference to any value assigned to one of the scheduling, release, memory, or group parameters, or when those parameters cannot hold a reference to the new AsyncEventHandler.
+Also when the new AsyncEventHandler instance cannot hold a reference to values assigned to area or logic.